Chanettee Wannasaen

-Chanettee Wannasaen (ชเนตตี วรรณแสน; born 16 April 2004) is a Thai professional golfer.
-In 2022, she won six tournaments in Thailand before claiming her first win in Europe at the Trust Golf Links Series – Ramside Hall on the LET Access Series.
+Chanettee Wannasaen (ชเนตตี วรรณแสน; born 16 April 2004) is a Thai professional golfer playing on the LPGA Tour.

+Wannasaen turned professional in 2021 and quickly established herself, winning six tournaments in Thailand in 2022.
+Her success extended to Europe that same year with a victory at the Trust Golf Links Series - Ramside Hall on the LET Access Series.
+However, her breakout moment came in September 2023 when she secured an victory at the Portland Classic as a Monday qualifier.
+This win marked her first LPGA Tour title and cemented her status as a rising star in the golfing world.

 Early life

 Wannasaen was born on 16 April 2004 in Chiang Mai, Thailand.

 Professional career

 Wannasaen turned professional in 2021.
 She won the national qualifier tournament to play in the Honda LPGA Thailand twice in 2021 and 2022.

+2022

 In 2022, Wannasaen won six tournaments in Thailand, including hat-trick win for the first three Thailand Mixed series events.
 On 8 July, she won the Trust Golf Links Series on the LET Access Series at Ramside Hall Golf Club in Durham, England.
 She shot a career-best and course-record round when she carded nine-under-par 64 in the second round.
 Three weeks later, she finished tied for 24th at the Trust Golf Women's Scottish Open on the LPGA Tour and earned a place in the Women's British Open.
-In December 2022, Wannasaen earned her card for the 2023 LPGA Tour after finished tied for sixth at the qualifying school.
+In December, she earned her card for the 2023 LPGA Tour after finished tied for sixth at the qualifying school.